 Find a low-key, nonthreatening way to approach him.
 Try not to get upset, irritated, or emotional.
 Ask your boyfriend open-ended questions about how he thinks your relationship is going, and if there’s anything you both can do to bring you closer together.
 What you talk about really does depend on the issues you’re facing, how long you’ve been together, and why your boyfriend isn’t making an effort in your relationship.

 If your boyfriend never made an effort to begin with, then he may simply be lazy or indifferent to building and maintaining a relationship with you.
-Perhaps he wasn’t taught how to love a girlfriend, and he hasn’t taken time to learn what goes into a happy, healthy relationship.
+Perhaps he wasn’t taught how to love a woman, and he hasn’t taken time to learn what goes into a happy, healthy relationship.
 Perhaps he thinks guys don’t need to make an effort in relationships, and girlfriends should do all the work.

 See why it’s so important for you to know your boyfriend — and know yourself — before deciding what to do when he doesn’t make an effort?
 All relationships are unique.
 And, your definition of “not making an effort” may not match your boyfriend’s definition…which means you’re operating from a completely different set of expectations.